shubranshugupta/Arth2.0-Projects/README.md

 ### [1.
 Project 1](Project1)

-#### Description 📄
+<b>Description 📄:</b> 📌 Create Python Menu based program, integrate it with

-📌 Create Python Menu based program, integrate it with espeak-ng and keep adding options as we learn new tools and technologies.
+espeak-ng and keep adding options as we learn new tools and technologies.